 Thaïs Mazur began her dance career in 1975 and has performed with a wide variety of companies.
 In 1987, she was the founding director of AXIS Dance Company, serving as its artistic director for ten years.
 In the process of developing “Women in Black,” Mazur continued to work with the partner organization developed through this project and to direct The Women in Black Dance Project after the grant was closed.
 Mazur has gone on to write and publish on the subject of “warrior mothers.”

 AXIS Dance Company is an ensemble of dancers with and without disabilities.
 Its work has received critical praise from audiences and reviewers internationally.
-It continues to thrive under the artistic direction of Judith Smith.
+It was led by choreograher Judith Smith.